franpoz/SHERLOCK/paper/paper.md

 # 4. Future implementations

 While the ``SHERLOCK PIPEline``'s goal is to search-and-find planets, there is still a number of improvements which will make the user's life easier.
 In particular, we have identified some of them and we are continuosly working in their implementation.
 Here the most urgents ones at this point:

 ## 4.1 Pulsating stars

 While [Automatic detrend of intense periodicities](https://github.com/franpoz/SHERLOCK#automatic-detrend-of-intense-periodicities) allows the user to remove pulsation-like features, it is very common that stars pulse in different modes, which is more complex than a simple variability.
 To handle this issue, we will implemente a more robust characterizarion of the stellar pulsations.
 In particular, high-frecuency pressure-mode (p-mode) pulsators which have relatively high amplitudes and can hinder the detection of shallow transits [@sowicka:2017].

 ## 4.2 Disentigrating planets

 We are including in ``SHERLOCK`` a model for comet-like tails of disintegrating exoplanets, which highly differ from the typical shape of transiting exoplanets see e.g.[@rappaport:2012,@sanchis:2015].

+## 4.3 Vetting astrophysical phenomena

+``SHERLOCK`` includes already a vetting tool via ``LATTE`` , which helps the user to indentify some sources of false positive for a detected signal.
+However, this still can be improved by providing a statistical validation.
+To this end, we will include a link to ``TRICERATOPS`` tool, where a number of potential scenarios are tested and computes their likehoods.

 # Acknowledgements